 Juneteenth commemorates the end of formal slavery — June 19th, 1865 — the day that news of the Emancipation Proclamation reached Texas.

-When President Abraham Lincoln issued the Emancipation Proclamation at the end of the Civil War, there were an estimated 4 to 5 million slaves in the American South.
+Emancipation Proclamation at the end of the Civil War, there were an estimated 4 to 5 million slaves in the American South.

 General Tecumseh Sherman promised every former slave family of four, forty acres and a mule.
 Only a few actually received the acreage.
 Most of whom were granted it had it rescinded.